-The Company has performed airborne and ground based geophysical surveys and grid based geochemical surveys during the 2007 field season in order to define targets for follow-up.
-The cost of the program to date is approximately \$350,000.
+The Company performed airborne and ground based geophysical surveys and grid based geochemical surveys during the 2007 field season in order to define targets for follow-up.
+The cost of the program to date is approximately \$360,000.
+Company personnel are presently reviewing the results of the 2007 field season in preparation for planning an aggressive exploration program during the 2008 season.